pacuriel/phys_230_project/README.md

-# phys_230_project
+# Agent-Based Modeling of Cell Behavior (PHYS-230 Project)

-Project files for PHYS-230 final project
+This repository contains files for Pablo Curiel and Darwin Martinez's project in PHYS-230 at UC Merced.